 Approximate search and join operations over large collections of strings are fundamental problems with many applications.
-String similarity search is used, for instance, to identify entities in natural language texts [37], to place DNA sequences produced in modern DNA sequencing on a reference genome [16, 17], or to perform pattern matching in time series represented as sequences of symbols [7].
-String similarity joins are building blocks in the detection of duplicate Web pages [12], in collaborative filtering [2], or in entity reconciliation [5].
-Accordingly, research in this field date back to the early days of computer science and is still highly active today.
-Over the years, literally hundreds of methods have been proposed, the fastest being based on various index structures, such as (compressed) suffix trees [6], suffix arrays [18], n-gram indexes [30], or prefix trees [25].
-For similarity search, fundamental techniques include dynamic programming (to deal with indels), automata (especially to represent sets of queries), and seed-and-extend methods (turning similarity search into an exact search problem of smaller strings).
-Techniques for similarity joins include filter-and-verify [10], prefix-filtering [26], and mismatching analysis [39].

-Research in the field was and is performed in various scientific disciplines, the most important one probably being algorithms on pattern matching, computational linguistics, bioinformatics, and database / data integration.
-There are also subtle differences between the problems being studied, for instance varying in the concrete similarity measure (edit distance, jaccard, hamming etc.), the type of string comparisons (global or local alignment, approximate substring search etc.), the amount of indexing being allowed (online in the queries and/or the database) etc. Methods often are tuned for specific ranges of allowed error thresholds or query lengths, specific hardware properties, specific alphabet sizes, or specific distributions or errors.
+String similarity search is used, for instance, to identify entities in natural language texts [39], to place DNA sequences produced in modern DNA sequencing on a reference genome [19,20], or to perform pattern matching in time series represented as sequences of symbols [10].
+String similarity joins are building blocks in the detection of duplicate Web pages [15], in collaborative filtering [3], or in entity reconciliation [7].
+Research in this field date back to the early days of computer science and the area is still highly active today.
+Literally hundreds of methods have been proposed.
+For similarity search and join, fundamental techniques include dynamic programming, seed-and-extend methods (turning similarity search into an exact search problem of smaller strings, e.g. All-Pairs [3], ED-Join [41], and PPJoin [42]), partitioning techniques (e.g. NGPP [39] and PartEnum [1]), prefix-filtering methods (e.g. Trie-Join [8] and PEARL [27]), and other (e.g. M-Tree [5], LSH [13], SSI [9], and FASTSS [32]).
+Research in the field was and is performed in various scientific disciplines, the most important one probably being algorithms for pattern matching, computational linguistics, bioinformatics, and database / data integration.
+There are also subtle differences between the problems being studied, for instance varying in the concrete similarity measure (edit distance, Jaccard, Hamming etc.), the type of string comparisons (global or local alignment, approximate substring search etc.), the amount of indexing being allowed (online in the queries and/or the database).
+Methods often are tuned for specific ranges of allowed error thresholds or query lengths, specific hardware properties, specific alphabet sizes, or specific distributions of errors.
 Though newly published methods mostly compare to some prior works, selection of these works is often suboptimal and comparisons are carried out on different data sets; data sets which all too often are not made publicly available which means that results are not reproducible.
+In Figure 1, we show existing evaluation results for the most relevant work on string similarity search/join with edit distance constraints.
 As a consequence of the heterogeneity of approaches and problems, the lack of common benchmarks, and the dispersal of research in different communities, today it is hardly possible to choose the best algorithm for a given problem.